amassivek/amassivek.github.io/sigprop.md

 ## 4. Works on Forward Learning

+A list of works on forward learning, using the forward pass for learning.
+Works are ordered by date.

+### 4.i.
+Add your work
+Contact me or [submit a pull request](https://github.com/amassivek/amassivek.github.io) to add a paragraph and slide on your work.
+The content is at your discretion.
+I may provide minor edits (e.g. grammar and positioning).

 ### 4.1.
 Error Forward Propagation (2018)

 Error Forward-Propagation: Reusing Feedforward Connections to Propagate Errors in Deep Learning\